microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

 ## DartsCell

 DartsCell is extracted from [CNN model](./DARTS.md) designed in this repo.
-[Operations](#darts-predefined-operations) connecting with nodes which contained in the cell strucure is fixed.
+[Operations](#darts-predefined-operations) connecting with nodes which contained in the cell strucure is fixed.One cell contains `n_nodes` nodes and uses operations to connect all nodes in a mutable way.
+By adjusting the weight of connection between two nodes, the operation with the greatest probility is chosen to be part of the final structure.
+A CNN model is got by stacking these cell together.
+Note that, all cells in the model share the same structure.

-The predefined operations are shown as follows:
+The predefined operations are shown in [references](#predefined-operations-darts).

-* MaxPool: call `torch.nn.MaxPool2d`.
-This operation applies a 2D max pooling over all input channels.
-Its parameters `kernal_size=3` and `padding=1` are fixed.
-The pooling result will pass through a BatchNorm2d then return as the result.
-* AvgPool: call `torch.nn.AvgPool2d`.
-This operation applies a 2D average pooling over all input channels.
-Its parameters `kernal_size=3` and `padding=1` are fixed.
-The pooling result will pass through a BatchNorm2d then return as the result.
-* SkipConnect: There is no operation between two nodes.
-Call `torch.nn.Identity` to forward what it gets to the output.
-* SepConv3x3: Composed of two DilConvs with fixed `kernal_size=3` sequentially.
-* SepConv5x5: Do the same operation as the previous one but it has different kernal size, which is set to 5.
-* <a name="DilConv"></a>DilConv3x3: (Dilated) depthwise separable Conv.
-It's a 3x3 depthwise convolution with `C_in` groups, followed by a 1x1 pointwise convolution.
-It reduces the amount of parameters.
-Input is first passed through relu, then DilConv and finally batchNorm2d. **Note that the operation is not Dilated Convolution, but we follow the convention in NAS papers to name it DilConv.**
-* DilConv5x5: Do the same operation as the previous one but it has different kernal size and padding, which is set to 5 and 4 respectively.

 ```eval_rst
 ..  autoclass:: nni.nas.pytorch.search_space_zoo.DartsCell